Refurbished beach huts at Shore Road, April 2020

 Shore Road

-Status update February 2021: The watersports concession has been awarded to Easy Riders and this brand new facility is due to open in May 2021.
+The watersports concession has been awarded to Easy Riders and this brand new facility is now open!

 The Project